USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch04_model_inputs.md

 Used by: CCTM

 The CMAQ sea spray emissions module requires the input of an ocean mask file (OCEAN).
 OCEAN is a time-independent I/O API file that identifies the fractional [0-1] coverage in each model grid cell allocated to open ocean (OPEN) or surf zone (SURF).
 The CCTM uses this coverage information to calculate sea spray emission fluxes from the model grid cells online during a CCTM run.

-Additionally, CMAQ's gas-phase chemical mechanisms except cb6r3m_ae7_kmtbr contain an effective first order halogen mediated ozone loss over the ocean (where OPEN + SURF > 0.0).
+Additionally, CMAQ's gas-phase chemical mechanisms except cb6r5m_ae7_aq contain an effective first order halogen mediated ozone loss over the ocean (where OPEN + SURF > 0.001).
 The OCEAN file is also required for this process.
-The cb6r3m_ae7_kmtbr mechanism contains more explicit marine chemistry, but also requires the OCEAN file.
+The cb6r5m_ae7_aq mechanism contains more explicit marine chemistry and requires the OCEAN file with two additional parameters: DMS (DMS concentrations in seawater) and CHLO (monthly climatological chl-a concentration from MODIS).
+CB6r5_ae7_aq includes DMS chemistry and also needs DMS in the OCEAN file.
+Other chemical mechanisms do not need DMS or CHLO.

 See the [CMAQ Ocean File Tutorial](Tutorials/CMAQ_UG_tutorial_oceanfile.md) for step by step instructions on creating this file.